-- 5. Goto 2 - Step 2 requires a model to select greedy action - For some applications (e.g. Backgammon ) it is easy to get a compact model representation (but not easy to get policy), so TD is appropriate. - For others it is difficult to small/compact model representation
+- 5. Goto 2 - Step 2 requires a model to select greedy action - For some applications (e.g. Backgammon as we will see later) it is easy to get a model (but not easy to get a policy) - For others it is difficult to get a good model